 Congratulations on your engagement, how awesome, exciting and possibly slightly nerve-wracking is it that now you get to plan your wedding!?

 Don’t be indimidated, wedding planning is nowhere near as stressful as you may have been led to believe, especially if you let She Said Yes be part of your journey.
-I’ll be with you every step of the way, starting with your first wedding planning checklist.
+I’ll be with you every step of the planning process, from announcing your engagement to walking down the aisle.

 Engagement 101: Before you Start Wedding Planning